UWrc/UWrc.github.io/docs/gpus/ollama_setup.md

 ## What Are Ollama LLMs?

 Ollama LLMs are large language models (LLMs) developed by Ollama.
 LLMs are artificial intelligence systems that understand human language.
 Ollama LLMs can run locally on your device and do not require constant internet connection to cloud-based servers that other LLMs may require.
-Because they generally require root access for installation on Hyak, it is reccommended that Ollama LLMs are used through NVIDIA containers.
+Because they generally require root access for installation on Hyak, it is recommended that Ollama LLMs are used through NVIDIA containers.
 To get started with Ollama on Hyak, you will need to be accustomed with [<ins>**Apptainer**</ins>](https://hyak.uw.edu/docs/tools/containers#apptainer-formerly-singularity) and [<ins>**requesting GPU jobs**</ins>](https://hyak.uw.edu/docs/hyak101/basics/jobs#requesting-gpus-from-a-gpu-partition).

 ## Installing Ollama as a Container